Walther Bothe

-Walther Wilhelm Georg Bothe ([ˈvaltɐ ˈboːtə]; 8 January 1891 – 8 February 1957) was a German nuclear physicist, who shared the Nobel Prize in Physics in 1954 with Max Born.
+Walther Wilhelm Georg Bothe ([ˈvaltɐ ˈboːtə]; 8 January 1891 – 8 February 1957) was a German experimental physicist who shared the 1954 Nobel Prize in Physics with Max Born "for the coincidence method and his discoveries made therewith."

-In 1913, he joined the newly created Laboratory for Radioactivity at the Reich Physical and Technical Institute (PTR), where he remained until 1930, the latter few years as the director of the laboratory.
-He served in the military during World War I from 1914, and he was a prisoner of war of the Russians, returning to Germany in 1920.
-Upon his return to the laboratory, he developed and applied coincidence methods to the study of nuclear reactions, the Compton effect, cosmic rays, and the wave–particle duality of radiation, for which he would receive the Nobel Prize in Physics in 1954.
+Bothe served in the military during World War I from 1914, and he was a prisoner of war of the Russians, returning to Germany in 1920.
+Upon his return to the laboratory, he developed and applied coincidence circuits to the study of nuclear reactions, such as the Compton effect, cosmic rays, and the wave–particle duality of radiation.